Rocky road is a great, no bake dessert, perfect for Christmas parties but tastes just as delicious any time of the year.

 - Place the biscuits in a bowl and roughly crush them into small pieces

-- Place the chocolate, butter, sugar, syrup and cocoa powder in a saucepan and gently heat until melted, stirring continuously until combined.
+- Place the chocolate, butter, sugar, syrup and cocoa powder into a heavy based saucepan and gently heat until melted, stirring continuously until combined.
 Remove from the heat and allow to cool to room temperature.

-- Add the marshmallows and cherries to the biscuits and pour in the chocolate mix, fold in until all ingredients are coated with the chocolate.
+- Once the chocolate has cooled, add the marshmallows and cherries to the biscuits and pour in the chocolate mix, fold in until all ingredients are coated with the chocolate.

-- Line a 20cm square tin with baking paper and press the mixture in gently with the back of a spoon.
+- Line a 20cm square tin with baking paper and press the mixture in gently with the back of a spoon, being sure to compact it will without crushing everything inside.

-- Place in the fridge and allow to set.
+- Place in the fridge and allow chill for around 3-4 hours until set.

 - Once the rocky road has set, remove from the tin and cut it into slices.